menu

 Demographics

-In terms of college education, San Isidro - Delmita is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in San Isidro - Delmita have a bachelor's degree or advanced degree.
+The citizens of San Isidro - Delmita are slightly better educated than the national average of 21.84% for all cities and towns, with 23.84% of adults in San Isidro - Delmita having a bachelor's degree or advanced degree.

-The per capita income in San Isidro - Delmita in 2022 was $31,504, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $126,016 for a family of four.
+The per capita income in San Isidro - Delmita in 2022 was $23,342, which is low income relative to Texas and the nation.
+This equates to an annual income of $93,368 for a family of four.
 However, San Isidro - Delmita contains both very wealthy and poor people as well.

 San Isidro - Delmita is an extremely ethnically-diverse town.
 The people who call San Isidro - Delmita home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Isidro - Delmita, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of San Isidro - Delmita residents report their race to be Native Hawaiian.
-Important ancestries of people in San Isidro - Delmita include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+People of Hispanic or Latino origin are the most prevalent group in San Isidro - Delmita, accounting for 96.76% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of San Isidro - Delmita residents report their race to be White.
+Important ancestries of people in San Isidro - Delmita include European, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in San Isidro - Delmita is Spanish.
 Other important languages spoken here include English and Italian.